Harsbo/IOS_Adventures/README.md

 - Do not send OSPF hellos to Castle 2.
 - The area between R1 and R4 is the backbone area.
 - All routers should try to resolve the names of router ID:s on neighboring devices.
+- The castle will not install any default route in RIB.
 - The castle verifies that received OSPF packets have not been sent more than one hop away.
-- The castle only accepts routes with an admin tag of 110 and a metric of 89.
+- The castle only accept routes with an admin tag of 110.
 Note this applies to all routes sent to the castle.
+- The castle only accept routes with a metric of 89.
+Note this applies to all routes sent to the castle.
-- The castle needs to be adjacent in area 1-5.
-These neighbor establishments must be done in ascending order.
+- The castle can be adjacent in area 1-5.
+The establishment of these adjacencies must be done in ascending order.
 - No External nor ASBR LSA:s can be allowed in area 1-4.
 - The castle is using a static OSPF cost on all links independent of bandwidth.
-- The castle will not install any default route in RIB.
 - The castle will only accept a maximum of twelve LSA:s in the LSDB besides it's own, be thoughtful about your advertisments.
 If the adjacency flaps this is probably the cause.

 When you have met all the requirements it's time to enter the chamber of the Castle: